xzhhzx/ChatRoom/README.md

 If a user sends <u>PENGU</u>, a cool penguin fact will be sent to all currently connected participants (creativity is welcome here :)).

-<u>All other messages</u> are considered normal messages and are simply sent to all currently connected clients.Of course, you are welcome to consider other things.
+<u>All other messages</u> are considered normal messages and are simply sent to all currently connected clients.
+Of course, you are welcome to consider other things.
 If you do this, you can, for example, send a welcome message to each client after connecting, in which all functions are listed.

 # Server
 You should implement a ChatServer that accepts connections using sockets.